 Joyce Glasser reviews Ordinary Love (December 6, 2019), Cert.
 12A 92 min.

 Liam Neeson (Widows, Non-Stop, Taken), and Lesley Manville (Mr. Turner, Another Year, Vera Drake) playing an ordinary, retired couple in a hospital drama set in present day Belfast?
-Who could have known?
-There is no Mike Leigh, no international location shooting; no revenge plot, no frantic chase through exotic streets and trains, and no violence.
+Who would have guessed?
+There is no Mike Leigh for Manville, and no violent chases through exotic streets and trains for Neeson.
 But there is plenty of pain.
-Lisa Barros D’Sa and Glenn Leyburn’s engrossing, claustrophobic four-hander, written by Owen McCafferty, gives this decent, unremarkable couple one tragedy that might have strengthened their relationship and then another that tests it to the limit.
+Lisa Barros D’Sa and Glenn Leyburn’s engrossing, claustrophobic four-hander, written by Owen McCafferty, gives this decent, unremarkable couple a tragedy that strengthenes their relationship and then another that tests it to the limit.

 When Joan asks Tom if he wants the shower first, he opts for a beer instead.
-Joan chastises him that that defeats the whole purpose of the walk, but in his mind, ‘I put all that effort into the walk and that enables me to have a beer’.
+Joan chastises him that that a beer defeats the whole purpose of the walk, but he retorts ‘I put all that effort into the walk and that enables me to have a beer’.
 Joan reminds Tom that their object is to get fit.
 This is a couple who contemplate giving up caffeine and argue about whether to buy a juicer to make tomato juice (Tom) or just eat more tomatoes (Joan).
 This is the responsible couple who want a healthy old age.

 Tom and Joan could finish one another’s sentences, but they prefer to converse.
 From small comments and observations, little arguments grow, and then fade out as though tired out by their own aimless momentum.
-This couple have an instinctive way of knowing when to back down, as the worst that can happen to them already has.
+Each has an instinctive way of knowing when to back down, as the worst that can happen to them already has.
 Their only daughter died in an unspecified, but unnatural manner.

 And then the second worst thing happens.
 Joan discovers a lump in her breast.
 If Tom seems uninvolved, it is because he cannot deal with the prospect of a positive test.
 He reassures Joan that it is nothing, but she is far from reassured.
 In the waiting room Tom complains that he doesn’t like hospitals.
 ‘How does being with other sick people help anyone?’
 The doctor tells them that Joan needs more tests.

 They stop for tea after shopping on the way home from the hospital and debate whether 3 is closer to 1 or 5.
+Anything to distract them from what they cannot be distracted from.
 Then, suddenly, Tom leans forward tenderly: ‘if you have cancer, we’ll do whatever we have to.’
 This is the kind of sudden jump in thought and emotion that we can relate to in McCafferty’s nearly pitch-perfect script.

 Tom keeps insisting, ‘we’ll go through this together’, but Joan knows she must make the choices alone, endure the pain alone, and die alone.

 When Tom returns home alone one night and notices that their fish has died, he rushes out to replace it.
-We assume Tom wants to spare Joan from returning to more death and he tells the saleswoman that he wants an identical fish because he doesn’t want his wife to know the fish died.
+We assume Tom wants to spare Joan from returning to more death.
+He tells the saleswoman that he wants an identical fish because he doesn’t want his wife to know the fish died.
 ‘She was very fond of the fish, then?’, the retailer asks rhetorically.
 ‘No’, Tom answers, ‘she hated it.’
-It is perhaps Tom who cannot bear to return to an empty house and the spectre of death.
+He is thinking of Joan but it is Tom who cannot bear to return to an empty house and the spectre of death.

 At home, Joan complains about her hair loss.
 They share an intimate moment when Tom cuts her hair.
 ‘You look beautiful, he says and then jokes, ‘I never really liked your hair anyway’.
 But that night she is suffering, and he cannot concentrate on the football match on TV.